LeGarrette Blount: Boise State incident

-The Ducks opened their 2009 season with a 19–8 loss to the Boise State Broncos.
+The Ducks opened their 2009 season on September 3 with a 19–8 loss to the Boise State Broncos in Boise.
 Blount ended the game with negative yardage (−5) on eight carries.
 Blount had been interviewed by a Sports Illustrated reporter earlier in the summer and was asked about the excessive late hits in the 2008 game in Eugene between Oregon and Boise State.
 He had been quoted that because of the way Boise State beat Oregon in Eugene, they, "owed them an ass-whoopin'."
 In the 2008 game, Oregon quarterback Jeremiah Masoli was forced to leave the game after taking a helmet to the chin on a late hit by a Boise State defender.
 Oregon lost that game, but the late hits were a topic of discussion as the teams prepared for the season opener against each other.
-Shortly after the game's end, Boise State defensive player Byron Hout came up to Blount, slapped Blount's shoulder pad and said, "How's that for an ass-whoopin'?"
+Shortly after the 2009 game's end, Boise State defensive player Byron Hout came up to Blount, slapped Blount's shoulder pad and said, "How's that for an ass-whoopin'?"
 Blount punched Hout, knocking him to the ground.
 Blount then hit teammate Garrett Embry, who was attempting to restrain him, in the helmet.

 As he was escorted to the locker room, Blount confronted Boise State fans who were jeering at him after seeing the video replay.
 Blount says that one Boise State fan brandished a chair at him and another punched him.
 Two police officers and Oregon assistant coach Scott Frost restrained Blount and escorted him into the locker room.
 Video of the incident spread rapidly on the Internet.

 Blount apologized after the incident saying, "I just apologize to everybody that was watching this — ESPN, national TV — I just apologize to all of our fans, all the Boise fans.
 It was just something that I shouldn't have done.
 I lost my head, and I shouldn't have taken it that far."